News

 Swiss Chard

-By Francis Moyle, Director
+By Francis Moyle, Director TEST

 I recently joined the Galiano Seed Library and I am really impressed with the locally viable seed selection available to the public.
 Once you become a member, you have access to the vast selection of seeds they maintain.
 One of my favorite and easiest vegetables to propagate is Swiss chard.
 Last year I grew a large plot of rainbow chard and since it has been grown year after year here on Galiano, the library’s Swiss chard seems to flourish well in our Mediterranean type climate.
 The Seed Library has two types: Rainbow Chard and Yellow Sunrise.
 Our inventory is available at seedlibrarygaliano.org/seed-inventory.